iainhouston/iainhouston.github.io/_posts/2019-12-10-DrupalVM-for-BAPC.markdown

 permalink: /drupalbapc/
 ---

-We use [Jeff Geerling's Drupal-VM](https://www.drupalvm.com) to keep our *development* and *live* sites' environments exactly in sync.
+We use our fork of [Jeff Geerling's Drupal-VM](https://www.drupalvm.com) to keep our *development* and *live* sites' environments exactly in sync.

 -  The operating system is at exactly the same level